Financial Systems Engineering

 Webhook behavior is unclear or fragile.

-Retries risk duplicate or missing events.
+Retries or bidirectional sync risk duplicate or missing financial records.

 Refunds, captures, or adjustments lack a clear workflow.